*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 So, if you’re a voracious reader like me and want to save money to travel, start using these resources ASAP.

-If you’re short on time, here’s a quick description of my top recommendations:
+If you’re short on time, here’s a quick rundown of this post:

-I use Libby, Hoopla, and Cloud Library as free alternatives to Audible.
-I usually find what I want to read on one of these free apps.
+I use Libby and Hoopla as free alternatives to Audible.
+I usually find what I want to read between these two apps.
+Cloud Library is a third app that some libraries may use.

-My next stops are my Amazon Prime and Spotify Premium accounts, which include some audiobooks.
-These are subscription-based alternatives that I already pay for, so I count them as sunk costs – that’s the correct term, right?
+My next stop is my Spotify Premium and Amazon Prime accounts, which include some audiobooks.
+These are subscription-based alternatives that I already pay for, so I count them as sunk costs.
 I try to take advantage of them as much as possible to get my money’s worth.

-Audiobooks.com, Everand, and Libro.fm are more ethical subscription-based audiobook service options for those who want to avoid Amazon products.
+Audiobooks.com and Libro.fm are more ethical subscription-based audiobook service options for those who want to avoid Amazon products altogether.

 Finally, there’s Chirp Books, a pay-per-book site with steeply discounted audiobooks.